 Morocco’s King Mohammed VI knows that he is not immune to the waves of protest sweeping through the Arab world right now.
-Some three months ago he instituted a series of reform investigations–seeking to ward off more popular uprisings.
+Some three months ago he instituted a series of reform investigations.
+Reforms that sought to ward off more popular uprisings.
 But yesterday, despite reservations, the Morocco King’s speech announced a set of new constitutional developments.

-Without wanting to comment on the originality or usefulness of the King’s proposals.
+We won’t comment on the originality or usefulness of the King’s proposals.
 Is there a democracy deficit, perhaps?
 But, certainly his language left much to be desired.

 Kings should command respect for their words and deeds.
 But these words were turgid.
 The introductory sentence to the King’s speech comprised: